Miew354/IMX500-Python-Tools/readme.md

 #### Test Clients:

-There's some example client scripts that connect to the relevant socket and process streamed detection data.
+Example client scripts that connect to the relevant socket and process streamed detection data.

+### TODO:
+- Allow parsing of bounding box coordinates and camera resolution
+- Allow custom arguments for camera resolution